jkarakas/url-info/README.md

 ## Usage

-To get information for the page `'https://en.wikipedia.org/wiki/Python_(programming_language)' and save it as  `wiki.har`:
+If you want to to get information for the page `'https://en.wikipedia.org/wiki/Python_(programming_language)'` and save it as  `wiki.har` type:

 ```
 python url_info.py 'wiki' 'https://en.wikipedia.org/wiki/Python_(programming_language)'

 ```

-You can visit this site to check the information in the har file : http://www.softwareishard.com/har/viewer/ or use [Haralyzer](https://pypi.python.org/pypi/haralyzer) to parse the information programatically.
+You can visit http://www.softwareishard.com/har/viewer/ for a quick visual overview of the `har` file or use [Haralyzer](https://pypi.python.org/pypi/haralyzer) to parse the information programatically.